How much compensation can I claim for cerebral palsy?

-- Loss of earnings– if it is yourself who has developed cerebral palsy due to medical negligence or an accident then you can claim for loss of earnings if you have missed work or had to give it up altogether.
-You can also claim for loss of earnings if you have had to give up work to care for a child who has developed cerebral palsy from medical negligence.
+- Loss of earnings– if it is you who has developed cerebral palsy due to medical negligence or an accident, then you can claim for loss of earnings if you have missed work or had to give it up altogether.
+You can also claim loss of earnings if you have had to give up work to care for a child who has developed cerebral palsy from medical negligence.

-- Travel expenses- costs of travelling to and from hospitals and medical visits can be included in your cerebral palsy compensation claims.
+- Travel expenses – Travel expenses to and from hospitals and medical visits can be included in your cerebral palsy compensation claims.

-- Medical expenses- this covers any expense you have had to pay out for medical tests or supplies.
+- Medical treatment expenses cover any expense you have had to pay out for medical tests or supplies.

-- Home care- severe cases of cerebral palsy are likely to require round the clock care and you can include home care costs as part of your compensation claim to help fund the cost of this.
+- Home care- severe cerebral palsy cases are likely to require round the clock care, and you can include home care costs as part of your compensation claim to help fund the cost of this.

-Helping care for someone with cerebral palsy can see costs spiral and if it is yourself who has developed the condition and you are now no longer able to work then you have the added worry of not being able to earn too.
+Helping care for someone with cerebral palsy can see costs spiral, and if it is yourself who has developed the condition and you are now no longer able to work, you have the added worry of not being able to earn.
 Cerebral palsy solicitors can help you to ensure the financial security you need for your family while you all come to terms with the new diagnosis.

 There are four main types of cerebral palsy which you may hear your doctor refer to when discussing either your child’s condition or your own: